Many individuals who are suffering from substance use disorders struggle with multiple substances.

 Marijuana, on its own, can produce an assortment of effects, and individuals can have drastically different experiences.
 For many users, it causes relaxed feelings and euphoria.
 Laughter, increased sensory perception, changed time perception, and appetite increases are also common.
 However, marijuana can also cause paranoia, anxiety, fear, panic, or even acute psychosis.

 Lacing marijuana with other drugs can alter its effects.
-According to the Center for Substance Abuse Research (CESAR), marijuana may be laced by dealers and sold to unsuspecting customers, or individual users may lace their own marijuana.
 It can be very dangerous to combine marijuana with other drugs, and if a person obtains marijuana from an illicit source, they can not be sure that the marijuana does not contain other substances.

 Drugs that May be Added to Marijuana